Hindu mythology is rich in its legacies and

 till eternity.
 Like King Mahabali who visits Kerala during the Onam

-celebrations to prepetuate the ties for ever onwards, so the shraadhs
+celebrations to prepetuate the ties for ever onwards, so the

-seem to build bridges between the living and the dead.
+shraadhs seem to build bridges between the living and the dead.

 Gone are the days when shraadhs were observed in a spirit of true

 indebtedness.
-The Brahmins were invited, served with rice meal and
+The Brahmins were invited, served with rice meal and a

-being squandered away.
+squandered away.

 Little wonder then, that even devouts of other religions pay their